Kourabiedes: Greek Christmas Butter Cookies

 • Preheat oven at 350 degrees F (180 Celsius)

 • In a large bowl whip the butter until white and fluffy.
-Add the ½ cup powdered sugar gradually.
+Add ONLY the ½ cup powdered sugar gradually.
 Continue mixing and add the egg yolk and the cognac or ouzo.
 In another bowl sift flour and mix well with the baking powder, add the chopped almonds.
 Add the flour mixture to the butter and mix.
 Knead for a few minutes and if needed add a bit more flour.
 This dough will be a bit sticky.
 Put the dough in the refrigerator for 10-15 minutes.

 • Line a cookie sheet with parchment paper.
 Remove from the refrigerator and make small round shapes about the size of a walnut and flatten a bit with your fingers.
 Another common shape is the crescent.
 My 3-year-old son also made some in the shape of a star using a cookie cutter.